OData/RESTier/README.md

 to push the format as an insustry standard.

 Work on the current version of the protocol (V4) began in April 2012, and was ratified by OASIS as an industry standard in Feb 2014.

+## Getting Started
+Now that the project has restarted, we have a new location for our [Continuous Integration builds][nightly-feed].
+We've simplified the NuGet packages as well, so now you can just reference `Microsoft.Restier.AspNet` or `Microsoft.Restier.AspNetCore` (coming soon) packages, and we'll take care of the rest.

 ## Use Cases
 Coming Soon!